mehedithedue/technical-test/README.md

-# Richmond Technical Test
+# Technical Test

 ## Project overview
-* This project is build with Core php as backend without any framework as requirement.
+* This project is build with Core php as backend without any framework.
-* Also for frontend used Vue js CDN, Not CLI as test requirement.
+* Also for frontend used Vue js CDN, Not CLI.

 ## Project structure
 * All PHP Functionality is in ``/src`` folder.